 How do we assess the risks in our daily lives?

-The outbreak of the COVID-19 epidemic is leading us to reconsider our daily lives from a new angle: how can we limit the risks of SARS-CoV-2 infection that we take for ourselves and for others?
-To evaluate the risks in our daily life: a risk scale, easy to use and a questionnaire to evaluate the risk of infection in everyday situations.
+The COVID-19 epidemic makes us reconsider our daily life from a new angle: how to limit the risks of SARS-CoV-2 coronavirus infection?
+To help you assess the risks in our daily lives, we offer you an easy-to-use risk scale and a questionnaire to evaluate the risk of infection in everyday situations.

 Contamination by the SARS-CoV-2 coronavirus depends on several parameters:

 The risk of contamination increases in areas where the COVID-19 epidemic is active (i.e., many cases of patients with COVID-19).
-In addition to the risk of contamination, there is also the risk of developing a severe form of COVID-19.
-The risk is not the same for a 10-year-old child and a 70-year-old person.
+In addition to the risk of contamination, there is also the risk of developing a severe form of COVID-19 .
+The risk is not the same for a 10-year-old child as for a 70-year-old person.
 For vulnerable people or those who frequent vulnerable people, caution is advised.

 To get an idea of the risk of being infected with the SARS-CoV-2 coronavirus or of infecting someone, we propose a scale from 0 to 4 which illustrates different situations in everyday life, from the least risky (risk = 0) to the most risky (risk = 4).

-To illustrate the risk scale, here are some typical situations that will help you to represent the different levels:
+To illustrate the risk scale, here are some typical situations that will help represent the different levels:

-- with someone in the wild at a distance of more than three feet.
+- walking in the wild with someone, all masked with a distance of more than one meter.

-- in the wild with someone, without a mask and at a distance of more than one meter...
+- walking in the wild with someone, without a mask and a distance of more than one meter

 - home shopping delivery